Niqrs/Magic-Button/README.md

-Magic-Button
+Magic Button
 ============

-Magic-Button is an Android app that generates random colors based on user-defined properties.
+Magic Button is an Android app that generates random colors based on user-defined properties.
 You can customize the generation parameters to create a wide range of colors, and view the entire history of generated colors.
 Additionally, you can save your favorite colors for future reference.

 Features
 --------